 But while it is true that, with a Democratic clean sweep, larger US fiscal deficits financed by the Federal Reserve (Fed) – explicitly or tacitly – would be likely to lead to an environment more conducive for cyclical relative outperformance, some cyclical parts of the market have been holding their own for much of this year.
 Since the second quarter, the absolute and relative performance of many cyclically geared equities has reflected a continuing cyclical recovery, in contrast to the near-continuous hand-wringing about the economy.
 Of course, there has been a considerable dispersion of performance among cyclical sectors and industries.
 Many have lagged owing to the restrictions put in place to combat Covid-19 – hospitality-related businesses and energy being the obvious examples.
 But there has been a recovery of sorts nonetheless.

-Two days after the US election was called for Joe Biden, markets were diverted from digesting the fallout when it was announced that a Covid-19 vaccine being developed by Pfizer and BioNTech has been found to be more than 90% effective, and could be available for use by the end of the year, subject to regulatory approval.
+On Monday, markets were diverted from digesting the US election fallout when it was announced that a Covid-19 vaccine has been found to be more than 90% effective, and could be available for use by the end of the year, subject to regulatory approval.
 This potentially game-changing development was followed by a sharp rotation into more cyclical areas, as the outlook for those industries that have suffered the most under the virus restrictions appeared to materially improve.
-Further positive vaccine news later in November provided an additional boost to sentiment.

 The market dynamic is a repeat of the action seen in late May/early June when an unforeseen push to reopen economies prompted a sharp rotation, albeit on that occasion cut short by an acceleration of the virus in the south of the US.
 This time, the vaccine news makes it likely that the rotation can be stronger and more durable.
 Clearly the northern hemisphere winter will still be difficult as a vaccine is unlikely to be distributed in time to see a rolling back of restrictions in Europe and an avoidance of further restrictions in the US.
 Nevertheless, with a vaccine on the horizon, markets appear likely to look beyond the near term.